outdoorbits/little-backup-box/README.md

 <br />
 <h2>NEWS</h2>
 <ul>
+<li>2024-01-19: Workaround to enable display with Raspberry Pi 5</li>
 <li>2023-12-29: Workaround to enable comitup with bookworm</li>
 <li>2023/09/17: When backing up from cameras, all connected cameras are backed up.
 This is restricted to the use of different models!
 Test carefully!
 Some smartphones use the same technical identifier even though the model is different.
 In this case, only one of these devices would be backed up!</li>
 <li>2023/09/16: View image viewer: Support for tif images added</li>